Eating Smart With Healthy Meals

-Last but not last, we'll finish with healthy snacks and desserts.
+Last but not least, we'll finish with healthy snacks and desserts.
 Instead of craving chocolates, cookies, and other junk food, try these healthy snacks in between meals and before you go to bed.

 Fruits and veggies: Other than an appetizer, try veggies on a platter and dip them in a French Onion or a cheese dip.
 Make your own salsa and guacamole as well.
-You can also buy them fresh and eat them anytime.
+You can also buy them fresh and eat them anytime like blueberries.
 Make your own fruit salad or buy canned or packaged fruit from Dole or Del Monte in its fruit cups.

 Chips and pretzels: Instead of salty potato chips and pretzels, try a healthier version.
 Sweet potato and corn chips are delicious and yummy, especially with tortilla chips.
-I'll recommend Food that Should Taste Good link.
+I'll recommend Food that Should Taste Good.
 They come in a line of yummy chip flavors, including pita chips.
-My brother had gotten me hooked on them, two years ago.
-As for pretzels, if you go easy on the salt for the frozen pretzels, that's okay.
+My brother got me hooked on them two years ago.
+As for pretzels, if you go easy on the salt, that's okay.
 Otherwise, stay away from them.
 Dip them into your veggie dip or sauce.
-Or try Sabra's Hummus as a healthier alternate.
+Or try Sabra's Hummus as a healthier alternative.
 From plain to roasted garlic, you can dip anything into it.

-Nuts: Buy them in a bag or a jar and crunch of them.
+Nuts: Buy them in a bag or a jar to take a crunchy bite of them.
 Any version is okay, as long as it's unsalted or low in salt.

-Chex: If you missed having Chex cereal for breakfast, have them in part of your favorite trail mix or eat them plain for a snack.
+Chex: If you.
+Chex craving, have them in part of your favorite trail mix or eat them plain for a snack.

 Granola bars: Full of protein that gives a crunch, this would be perfect for a quick snack.

 Applesauce: Whether plain or in cinnamon, with a hint of a sprinkle of brown sugar, this would be a great anytime.

-The rule of thumb for any dessert, you can eat anything chocolate and candy-wise in moderation.
+As a rule of thumb, you can eat any dessert in moderation.
 Puddings and Jellos are perfectly fine.
 If it's made from fruit, it'll be delicious and yummy, too.